gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

 TDD and test engineering culture is considered best practice these days.
 Still I often encounter projects without tests or with bad tests. **Brittle** tests are bad.
-Maybe your experienced this yourself, you made some changes in a specific part of the system and suddenly a lot of other tests fail which have nothing to do with this specific part of the system.
+Maybe you experienced this yourself, you made some changes in a specific part of the system and suddenly a lot of other tests fail which have nothing to do with this specific part of the system.
 Basically a test is brittle if the test fails when a developer makes unrelated changes to the production code.
 Tests can also fail because they are **flaky**.
 Flaky tests are non-deterministic due to relying on remote systems, making network calls or accessing remote databases.
 This causes tests to randomly succeed or fail even when production code has not changed.